• Skip to main content

 Gavin Rossdale has admitted in interviews that he wrote Glycerine about one of his own relationships.
 He does not divulge which one, but of course, fans have theorized.

-Whoever the woman was, what is certain is that we can partially attribute Glycerine’s success to its deeply personal and emotional lyrics.
+WBut if you don’t believe him and think it was about another woman, that’s fine too.
+What is certain is that we can partially attribute Glycerine’s success to its deeply personal and emotional lyrics.
 They resonated with many fans, who could identify with the emotional struggles they depicted.

 Glycerine Lyrics Meaning: Final Thoughts